SAP-samples/teched2022-XP262/exercises/ex5/README.md

 ## Exercise 5.1 Connectivity with SAP Cloud Connector
-By default, the application in this exercise is configured to connect via Cloud Connector.
+By default, the application in this exercise is configured to connect via SAP Cloud Connector.
 If you are interested in detailed configuration steps, you can check following [tutorial](https://developers.sap.com/tutorials/btp-app-ext-service-cloud-connector.html).
-1. 👉 To make sure that the Cloud Connector is up and running you can open **Cloud Connectors** in the **Connectivity** section of **SAP BTP Cockpit**.
+1. 👉 To make sure that the SAP Cloud Connector is up and running you can open **Cloud Connectors** in the **Connectivity** section of **SAP BTP Cockpit**.

    You will find there the exposed Back-End systems with the required Virtual hosts information.
 The virtual host is a mask to hide the real system hostname, which is configured in Cloud Connector.
 In this example, the virtual host is: *virtualhosts4:44300*